-The hope of eternal life suggests that eternal life or salvation is not a done-deal.
+(c) The hope of eternal life suggests that eternal life or salvation is not a done-deal.
 “You might get eternal life, you might not.
 Hope for the best.”
 That is not what Paul is saying here.
 Our hope is not based on the brittle promises of man, but on a God who cannot lie (Tit.
 1:2).
 Since our hope is in God (1 Pet.
 1:21), we can be sure that this hope will never disappoint us (Rom.
 5:5).
 See entry for 2 Tim.
 1:9.

-The Grace Commentary is a reader-funded website.
-Got something to say about the commentary?
+The Grace Commentary is a work in progress with new content added regularly.
+Sign up for occasional updates below.
+Got a suggestion?
 Please use the Feedback page.
-To report typos or broken links or give feedback on this specific page, please use the comment form below.
+To report typos or broken links on this page, please use the comment form below.